Leafwing-Studios/Emergence/design/src/research/hive-mind-upgrades.md

   - complex game mechanics unlocked via genetics research
   - research queues

-Players can choose to opt out of this system during [world generation](../glossary.md#world-generation), allowing them to access all of the complexity all at the very beginnning.
+Players can choose to opt out of this system during [world generation](../glossary.md#world-generation), allowing them to access all of the complexity at the very beginning.
 This is mostly useful for genre veterans and experienced players.

 ## Implied constraints